Vol. I · Dispatch №01 · Tirana → Bovilla

 Lake Bovilla & Mount Gamti

-Trade the hustle of Tirana for dramatic cliffs, crystal-clear turquoise waters, and breathtaking panoramic views — all just an hour northeast of the capital.
+Lake Bovilla trades the hustle of Tirana for dramatic cliffs, crystal-clear turquoise water, and breathtaking panoramic views — just an hour northeast of the capital.

 PL.01 The Balcony of Bovilla at first light — view east toward the spillway, late spring.